Check If a Number Is an Integer in Python

 # <class 'float'>

-You can also check if an object is of a specific type with the built-in isinstance() function.
+You can also check if an object is of a specific type using the built-in isinstance() function.

 print(isinstance(i, int))